SquadFM/Squad-Field-Manual/README.md

     - Click Disk Cleanup.
     - Mark the DirectX Shader Cache tickbox and confirm.
 - Under Windows, you can also clear the NVIDIA shader cache
-    - Go to your NVIDIA control panel " Manage 3D Settings " turn off Shader Cache and hit Apply.
+    1. Go to your NVIDIA control panel " Manage 3D Settings " turn off Shader Cache and hit Apply.
-    - Reboot your PC.
+    2. Reboot your PC.
-    - Go to %username%\AppData\Local\Temp\NVIDIA Corporation\NV_Cache and delete the contents of the folder (You can paste that address directly into a Windows address bar).
+    3. Go to %localappdata%\NVIDIA Corporation\NV_Cache and delete the contents of the folder (You can paste that address directly into a Windows address bar).
-    - Go back to your NVIDIA control panel " Manage 3D Settings " turn On Shader Cache and hit Apply.
+    4. Go back to your NVIDIA control panel " Manage 3D Settings " turn On Shader Cache and hit Apply.
 - Once you start Squad the game may stutter for a moment while the cache is being rebuilt, but this should only take a few seconds.

 [Back to top](#content)

 ### Steam File Verification
 - If you experience any performance issues, check the integrity of Squad's files.
+- In Steam go to Library:
+    - Right-click on Squad and click on "Properties"
+    - Click on the "Local Files" submenu
-- In Steam go to Library " right-click on Squad " Settings " Local Files " Verify integrity of game files
+    - Click on "Verify integrity of game files"
-- This usually takes a few minutes.
+    - The process usually takes a few minutes to complete.

 [Back to top](#content)